eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 Every *DataReader* subscribed to a *Topic* will receive the publications of every *DataWriter* publishing under the same *Topic*.

-This entity inside the monitor is directly connected with the *Domain* it belongs to, and with the *DataReaders*/*DataWriters* communicating under this *Topic*.
+This entity inside the monitor is directly connected to the *Domain* it belongs to, and the *DataReaders/DataWriters* communicating under said *Topic*.

 .. _physical_entities: